WarrenWeckesser/ufunclab/README.md

 ### `hmean`

-* Compute the harmonic means.
+* Compute the harmonic mean.

   For example,